dtomvan/direnv-instant/README.md

 While both tools provide automatic environment rebuilding for Nix projects, direnv-instant offers several key usability improvements:

-- **Built-in visibility**: After 4 seconds (configurable), direnv-instant automatically spawns a tmux split pane showing direnv output.
+- **Built-in visibility**: After 4 seconds (configurable), direnv-instant automatically spawns a tmux/zellij split pane showing direnv output.
 You don't need to separately monitor journal logs to see what's happening.
 - **Transparent rebuilds**: With lorri, you have to actively watch the journal to know if it's doing heavy rebuilds. direnv-instant makes this visible by default in your terminal.
 - **Interruptible**: Unlike lorri, you can ctrl-c to interrupt operations when needed.
 - **Shell integration focused**: direnv-instant is specifically designed as a drop-in replacement for direnv's shell integration, working with any direnv-compatible project.